Welcome to our mini-series on getting started with programming in Swift!

 350 / (5 + 2)

-The precedence rules follow the same that you learned in math at school.
-Multiply and divide have the same precedence, higher than add and subtract which also have the same precedence.
+The precedence rules follow the same that you learned in math class at school.
+Multiply and divide have the same precedence, higher than add and subtract, which also have equal precedence.

 For example, consider the following: